Principles of Modern Biology/Designing Drugs

 Website

-The course website is found on Blackboard (blackboard.olin.edu).
-You will log into the website to complete weekly homework questions.
+The course website is found on Canvas.
+Students will log into the website to complete weekly homework questions.
 There are many resources available through the site, including links to helpful videos and animations, assignment documents and the lab manual.

-Laboratory Manual for Modern Biology: A manual of general reference information will be made available immediately on Blackboard (Lab tab), followed by weekly installments of upcoming protocols and procedures.
-Last year’s lab manual is available on the wordpress site, so you can read ahead, but changes may be made to the protocols each week, so Blackboard will have the most up to date information.
+A lab manual of general reference information is available on Canvas, and there will be weekly installments of upcoming protocols and procedures.
+An older version of the lab manual is available on this wordpress site, so you can read ahead, but changes may be made to the protocols each week, so Canvas will have the most up to date information.

 Assessments and Grading